codefellows/setup-guide/code-301/1-heroku.md

 # Code 301 Setup

-## Install "Heroku"
+## Install Heroku CLI

-Heroku is a service where we can deploy and launch web sites and servers in the cloud
+Heroku is a service where we can deploy and launch web servers to the cloud.

 1. In your terminal, enter the following command:
    - **Mac Users**